AakashKaushal-g/bakery-app/README.md

     "password" : "pass,123",
 }
 ```
-This API can be used to login to the App, enabling the user to use othe APIs offered.
+This API can be used to login to the App, enabling the user to use other APIs offered.
 ###### Payload elements
 1. **username** (string): This is the username which will used to login to the app later.
 There needs to be a username which is unique for each user.
-2. **password** (string)  : The pass string which is used to authentocate the user.
+2. **password** (string)  : The pass string which is used to authenticate the user.

 ###### Success Response
-- (string) Login Successful
+- (string) Login Successful.

-After Registeration User can, Login to the Application to use the APIs
+After Registration User can, Login to the Application to use the APIs.

 ### Logout (GET)
 **URL : /logout**